GA-Dallas/The_FERN_Stack/README.md

 ### Step 7 - Final Setup of Form Element

-Now we can reference the `handleSubmit` event handler in our form using `onSubmit`
+Now we can reference the `handleSubmit` event handler from props in our form using `onSubmit`

 Here's the code: